We take a have a look at the various ways of measuring software size

 Function Points have been around since the 1970’s.
 They are a consistent, user-centric description and measure of functionality in terms of inputs and outputs and data stored.
 They are counted by examining the requirements, and applying some rules/principles to determine the data that is moved, and stored.
-The two most important “flavours” of function point are IFPUG FP and Cosmic Function Points.
-The latter is a more universal and evolved concept.
-However there is more data published on IFPUG function points than Cosmic.
+The two most important “flavours” of function point are IFPUG FP and COSMIC Function Points (CFP).
+The latter is a more universal and up to date approach.
+Both are mature, independently maintained and free or inexpensive to learn.

 Counting Function Points Manually

-Read the requirements and then recording the function point counts on paper, or in a spreadsheet is the most common way.
-Accurate and consistent counts are achieved if performed by certified and experienced function point specialist.
+Up until now, counting function points has been a laborious manual process You need to read the requirements and then record the function point counts on paper, or in a spreadsheet.
+Accurate and consistent counts are achieved only if the count is performed by certified and experienced function point specialist.
 On average a certified measurer can measure up to 2000 FP/ week, this is the equivalent of about $2m worth of software.
 SLOW, ACCURATE

 Counting Function Points by Estimation